 Posts feature partner companies & may be sponsored.
 Post contains affiliate links & I will be compensated if you make a purchase after clicking on links.
 As an Amazon Associate I earn from qualifying purchases.

-Somehow, this sweet potato pancakes recipe from 3 years ago got lost in cyperspace.
+Somehow, this sweet potato pancakes recipe from 3 years ago got lost in cyberspace.
 Since it is a very popular breakfast recipe, I wanted to recreate it for you.
-They are delicious and a great way to use up leftover sweet potatoes!
+They are delicious and a great way to use up leftover sweet potatoes.
+And while they are delicious for breakfast, you can also have them for lunch, dinner or snacks.
+Baby sweet potato pancakes dipped in maple syrup are a delicious afternoon snack.

 Sweet Potato Pancakes with Cinnamon Honey Butter